Spring 3

 Forest School & PE

-Children will have PE on Wednesdays and Fridays.
+Children will have PE on Wednesdays and Thursdays.
 As our uniform policy states, children are expected to wear their PE uniform and trainers every day for school.
 This ensures children are able to take part in our Mindful Mile everyday in the appropriate attire.

 Your Child's Assembly